IPL 2020 Revealed: Full List of Commentators And Experts For The Season

 Also absent will be the fans with coronavirus pandemic forcing the organisers to create a bio-secure bubble in which all the cricketers, support staff and other stakeholders have been asked to live as a measure against the ongoing health scare.
-Also Read - IPL 2020: CSK's Ruturaj Gaikwad Unavailable For Season Opener vs Mumbai Indians, COVID-struck Batsman to Remain in Isolation
+Also Read - IPL in UAE: Virat Kohli Says Absence of Fans Will be Felt But Intensity Levels Won't Drop

 Batting legend and celebrated commentator Sunil Gavaskar is awaiting the return of MS Dhoni who will be playing in his first competitive game come Saturday in over a year now and his firs since announcing international retirement.